Policy

 Time limits for filing a PTSD claim

-The six-month time limit for filing a claim applies to claims for PTSD made by first responders or their survivors in the same way it applies to other claims, see 15-01-03, Workers' Requirement to Claim and Consent.
+The six-month time limit for filing a claim applies to claims for PTSD made by first responders or their survivors in the same way it applies to other claims, refer to 15-01-03, Workers' Requirement to Claim and Consent.

 Exception